rfasenmyer/LaundryStatus/README.md

 ## What It Does

 Monitors electrical current on your washer and dryer to detect when they're running and when they finish.
 Sends real-time status updates to Home Assistant so you can see at a glance whether your laundry is done.
+The original logic to detect current was obrained from https://forum.arduino.cc/t/monitoring-ac-current-with-arduino-and-acs712/175297

 ## Features